 The final look of the Pergola Grape Arbor is stunning!!
 With a can of spray paint and a bit of imagination, you can transform your garden or backyard setting into a lively atmosphere.
 In addition to adding a pop of color to your backyard garden, spray paint with added primer will protect your garden accents for years to come.

-I hope that you have found some of these hacks useful and can implement them into your own gardenscape or backyard setting.
-Adding a pop of color to your garden adds a bit of fun and personality your space.
-Have fun with it and remember that there is no limit to creativity.
+I hope that you have found some of these hacks useful and can implement them into your own Gardenscapes or backyard setting.
+Adding a pop of color to your garden adds a bit of fun and personality to your space.
+Have fun with it and remember, there is no limit to creativity.

 ~ The Kuntry Klucker Crew ~